cyberark/conjur-api-java/README.md

     _NOTE:_ we ran `mvn package` without running the integration tests, since these require access to a Conjur instance.
 You can run the integration tests with mvn package once you finished with the configuration.
 For more information on how to run the tests, take a look at our [Contributing](https://github.com/cyberark/conjur-api-java/blob/master/CONTRIBUTING.md) guide.

-4. Follow the steps outlined [here](https://docs.oracle.com/cd/E13224_01/wlw/docs100/guide/ideuserguide/conJARLibraryDependencies.html) for information on how add JAR files into the new app's project files
+4. Follow the steps outlined [here](https://www.jetbrains.com/help/idea/library.html) for information on how add JAR files into the new app's project files using Intelij and [here](https://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.wst.webtools.doc.user%2Ftopics%2Ftwplib.html) for Eclipse

 ## Configuration
 Once the setup steps have been successfully run, we will now define the environment variables needed to make the connection between the new app and Conjur.
 The best way to do so is by setting environment variables.